Awards and Recognition

 The S.C.
 Chamber gives these awards annually at a luncheon on National Manufacturing Day in October.
 Employees are nominated for awards in five categories, based on the different job functions within companies: administrative, engineering/information technology, production, production support, and supervisory.
 Awards are selected by the Manufacturing Steering Committee.
-The nomination process will open in early summer 2017 with a deadline of August 4, 2017.
+The nomination process for 2017 is currently closed.
+The 2018 nomination process will open in early summer 2018.

 The South Carolina Manufacturing Employee of the Year Award was created to focus attention on the important contributions manufacturing employees make to their employers, customers and communities.
 The award showcases employee contributions in the areas of innovation, teamwork, community service and leadership.
 Any full-time employee working in any position/title in the South Carolina manufacturing industry may be nominated by anyone.
 Self-nominations are encouraged.

 A panel of judges selected from the S.C.
 Chamber’s Manufacturing Steering Committee will review each nomination and select the winner based on these criteria:

 - Innovation (25%) – Presenting new ideas and helpful suggestions;

 - Teamwork (25%) – Consistently assisting and working with fellow employees in group or team projects;

 - Community Service (25%) – Volunteering time and/or other resources to give something back to the community; and

 - Leadership (25%) – Setting a good example or being a positive role model for other employees.